 The Rising Wedge pattern, on the other hand, is a bearish reversal pattern that marks the end of an upward price movement in a bearish market.
-To recognize it, you should look at the distance between the highs and the lows, which in the case of the Rising Wedge pattern, should be getting smaller.
+To recognize it, you should look at the distance between the highs and the lows, which should be getting smaller in the case of the Rising Wedge pattern.
 The pattern continues until there is a convergence between the support and the resistance levels.
 After the pattern is completed, a downturn movement follows.

 The thing with the Rising Wedge pattern is that it may often be too hard to recognize for some traders.
-To make sure that a trend reversal is about to take place, it is essential to keep an eye on the trading volume and whether it is decreasing.
+To ensure that a trend reversal occurs, it is essential to keep an eye on the trading volume and whether it is decreasing.
 Another thing that should be in line for a Rising Wedge pattern to occur is a retrace below 50% of the Fibonacci level.

 One of the most popular futures chart trading patterns is the Flag.
 It is a continuation pattern that resembles a parallelogram.
-Flag patterns are usually found within intra-day timeframes and mark short-term consolidations that confirm the strong trends within the longer timeframe.
+We can usually find Flag patterns within intra-day timeframes.
+They mark short-term consolidations that confirm the strong trends within the longer timeframe.
 Traders look for Flag patterns in futures charts to plot re-entry opportunities during a trending market movement.

-The figure is usually formed by the trend lines that mark the support and resistance levels.
-Flag patterns are typically observed after a significant price movement and indicate the slow down of the market.
+The figure tends to form by the trend lines that mark the support and resistance levels.
+We can typically observe Flag patterns after a significant price movement and indicate the slowdown of the market.
 However, right after the Flag ends, the market usually gets back to the general trend.

 Bear in mind that a Flag pattern can appear in both a bearish and a bullish market.
-What you should look at is the moment when the price breaks out (the moment when the pattern is completed).
-Bear in mind also that the Flag chart trading pattern is usually facing the opposite direction of the initial price movement.
+You should look at the moment when the price breaks out (when the pattern is completed).
+Bear in mind that the Flag chart trading pattern usually faces the opposite direction of the initial price movement.

-The Head and Shoulders pattern is one of the most popular and widely applied from futures traders.
-Head and Shoulders are also one of the market patterns that are the easiest to spot when analyzing charts due to their precise shape.
-This reversal pattern is very useful as it indicates a change in the current trend.
+The Head and Shoulders pattern is one of the most popular and widely applied by futures traders.
+Head and Shoulders are also one of the easiest to spot market patterns when analyzing charts due to their precise shape.
+This reversal pattern is handy since as it indicates a change in the current trend.

 What is important when trading on signals from both types of Head and Shoulders patterns is always to keep an eye on the trading volume as it may cause some confusion if there is excessive trading.

 Traders use the Bottom Head and Shoulders pattern to mark the start of a new upward trend.
-It is worth noting, though, that high-volume market moves can usually disturb the pattern by forming breakout points.
+However, it is worth noting that high-volume market moves can usually disturb the pattern by forming breakout points.
 So, don’t forget to keep an eye on the volume as well.

 A crucial thing to remember about the Pennant stock chart pattern is that it always follows a sharp market movement and marks a sideways price direction.
-It is worth remembering that, although Pennants are considered continuation patterns, they can often resemble reversal ones and confuse traders.
+It is worth remembering that, although we consider the Pennants a continuation pattern, it can often resemble a reversal and confuse traders.
 That is why it is important to always wait for confirmation and the completion of the pattern.
 Make sure to avoid acting rashly and never jump on early signals.

 To make sure you can easily distinguish the Pennant from the Wedge signal, bear in mind that Pennants are always horizontal and wider.
 In contrast, Wedges are either ascending or descending and always narrower.

 Pennants are also almost identical to Flags.
-To be able to distinguish both patterns, remember their only difference – the Pennants’ consolidation phase has converging trend lines, while one of the Flag patterns has parallel trend lines.
+To distinguish both patterns, remember their only difference – the Pennants’ consolidation phase has converging trend lines, while one of the Flag patterns has parallel trend lines.

-The Rectangle pattern is used to time a consolidation point, right before a price breakout takes place.
+Traders use the Rectangle pattern to time a consolidation point right before a price breakout takes place.

 The Bottom Rectangle pattern starts on a downtrend movement.
 It forms when the price bounces between parallel support and resistance trend lines.
 What is typical for the bottom pattern is that it is capable of breaking in both directions.
 Once it breaks a certain line, a new trend is formed that continues the established course.

-To ensure your successful trading performance when you spot a Bottom Rectangle pattern, make sure to sell when on a breakout below the support line or on pull-backs to the support line (acting as resistance) right after the breakout.
+When you spot a Bottom Rectangle pattern, ensure your successful trading performance by making sure to sell when on a breakout below the support line or on pull-backs to the support line (acting as resistance) right after the breakout.

 The same things are valid for the Top Rectangle chart pattern, as well.
 The only difference is that it forms in periods of bullish market trends.

-To be able to trade the Top Rectangle pattern in successfully, make sure to buy when on breakouts that are above the resistance and on pull-backs to the resistance (acting as support) after the breakout.
+To trade the Top Rectangle pattern in successfully, make sure to buy when on breakouts above the resistance and on pull-backs to the resistance (acting as support) after the breakout.

-Since trading history often repeats itself, technical analysts have managed to design advanced pattern recognition trading techniques, which have helped increase the success of futures trading significantly.
+Since trading history often repeats itself, technical analysts have designed advanced pattern recognition trading techniques, which have helped significantly increase futures trading success.
 However, it is worth bearing in mind that none of the stock chart patterns are flawless.
 There is no guarantee that they will work all the time, which is why technical analysis in futures trading requires so much attention to detail.
-Just a few candles missed, and the pattern can be distorted, which will undoubtedly influence the accuracy of your entry and exit timing.
-Make sure always to double-check whether a certain pattern is really there and always combine them with other indicators.
+The pattern can be distorted if you just miss a few candles, which will undoubtedly influence the accuracy of your entry and exit timing.
+Make sure to double-check whether a certain pattern is really there and combine them with other indicators.